-First, is your hair relaxed?
+Second, is your hair relaxed?
 If so, there's no need to blow dry before ironing it.
 A better bet is for you to wrap your hair while wet and sit under a hooded or bonnet dryer until it's nearly dry.
 Once it's completely dry, feel free to further straighten it with a flat iron.

-Second, is your hair suffering any kind of heat damage?
+Third, is your hair suffering any kind of heat damage?
 If it is, it's not a good idea to apply any heat at this time, including even a warm iron.
 It's a much safer bet to condition, condition, condition and possibly trim away dead ends that aren't going to recover.
 At the very least, use a product like Carol's Daughter Monoi Split End Sealer daily to give dry tresses a much-needed boost.

 If your hair is natural, consider the texture before tackling it with a double dose of heat.
 Fine and thin textures should stick to flat iron heat only.
 Very thick textures may want to blow dry hair before straightening; a gentle blow dry on low-to-medium heat on air-dried hair is the best way to begin the straightening process without overdoing it.
 Simply use a nozzle attachment and brush through the hair with a paddle brush in small sections.
 Alternately, use a comb attachment on your dryer.

 How to Safely Blow Out Hair at Home

 Once your hair is dry, iron it with an appropriate level of heat.
 But what's appropriate?
 The best flat irons come with adjustable temperature settings.
 Please try and avoid any that simply go from low to high because you don't know what the "high" setting really means; it could very well be too hot for your hair.

 On an adjustable iron, begin with the lowest heat that straightens your hair in one or two passes.
 This could be anywhere in the range of 300 to 400 degrees.
 Try and limit the number of passes you make on each hair section to minimize heat damage.

 Remember, when heat styling, you always need: